-Due to Council having no dedicated solid waste officer, use of this levy is currently not being maximised.
+Due to Council having no dedicated solid waste officer, use of this levy has not been maximised in recent years.
 In the last financial year (2016/17), Council spent around \$51,000 of the MfE Waste Minimisation Levy funding (from the \$77,000 available).